 - Visits to national associations and local groups by regional coordinators, members of the Executive Board and those responsible for projects from the International Secretariat.

-Every two years, at the AIC International Assembly of Delegates, common directions for activities are agreed, known as the “Priority Lines of Action” (PLA), which guide the work of volunteers across the whole AIC network.
+Every three years, at the AIC International Assembly of Delegates, common directions for activities are agreed, known as the “Priority Lines of Action” (PLA), which guide the work of volunteers across the whole AIC network.

 The Executive Board produces training documents, based on topics relating to the Priority Lines of Action, which are sent out regularly to AIC volunteers around the world.